Testosterone is the quintessentially male hormone, intrinsically connected to the ideas of masculinity and manhood.

 The Effect of Testosterone on Muscle Mass

-Even if a boy and girl were treated identically from birth —Fed the same foods, engaging in the same activities, etc. — the onset of puberty would lead to dramatic changes in the boy's muscle mass, as a direct result of the influence of Testosterone.
+Even if a boy and girl were treated identically from birth — fed the same foods, engaging in the same activities, etc. — the onset of puberty would lead to dramatic changes in the boy's muscle mass, as a direct result of the influence of Testosterone.

 Because women produce so much less Testosterone than men, the effects of Testosterone Deficiency can be even more pronounced on the physiological form, leading to frailty in both muscle and bone tissue.

-How Does Low Testosterone Affect Aging Women
+How Does Low Testosterone Affect Aging Women?

 Sadly, all of these factors impair the ability of aging women to make the most of their lives.
-For this reason, maintaining healthy feminine Testosterone Levels is essential to warding off some of the worst aspects of aging in women.
+For this reason, maintaining healthy feminine Testosterone Levels is essential to ward off some of the worst aspects of aging in women.

 When Does Low-T Become a Problem for Women?

 By the time a woman is forty, she produces only half as much Testosterone as she did at age twenty.
 It's usually around age 40 when the effects of declining Testosterone Levels can become apparent.

 Birth Control Can Lower Testosterone Levels

-SHBG is responsible for absorbing and distributing Testosterone and Estrogen through the bloodstream.
-Because SHBG Levels fall while on Birth Control Pills, this impairs the body's ability to get Testosterone where it needs to go to provide its benefits.
+SHBG is responsible for absorbing and distributing Testosterone and Estrogen through the blood because SHBG Levels fall while on Birth Control Pills, this impairs the body's ability to get Testosterone where it needs to go to provide its benefits.